-Winrock employees who are or have been employed by any government, including federal, state, and non-U.S. governments including universities, may face restrictions on the activities to which they may devote their time and attention in service to Winrock.
+Winrock employees who are or have been employed by any government, including federal, state and non-U.S. governments including universities, may face restrictions on the activities to which they may devote their time and attention in service to Winrock.
 The obligations of these individuals to their government employers may impair their ability to serve Winrock and should be considered by management.
 Similarly, employees of Winrock who have left previous government employment may be barred by government ethics regulations from working on certain Winrock matters which were within the purview of their official duties during their government employment, or in some cases, from accepting employment with Winrock.

-Winrock employees must disclose to their manager any such current or previous government employment to avoid conflicts of interest in connection with their government service.
+Winrock employees must disclose to their manager any current or previous government employment to avoid conflicts of interest in connection with their government service.

-HIRING MEMBERS OF THE SAME FAMILY
+HIRING MEMBERS OF THE SAME FAMILY OR CLOSE FRIENDS

-Winrock may employ a member of an employee's family, household, clan, tribe or community (for this policy, "family") provided the individual meets the necessary qualifications for employment.
+Winrock may employ an employee's close friend or a member of an employee's family, household, clan, tribe or community (for this policy, "family") provided the individual meets the necessary qualifications for employment.

-Employees are required to disclose their family relationship to the Hiring Manager, Recruiter, and Chief of Party or designated representative as soon as the candidate is identified and before any hiring decision is made.
-In consultation with the Chief Risk and Compliance Officer, a determination will be made as to whether a conflict of interest exists and if possible, requires mitigation actions.
+Employees are required to disclose familial and close friendships to the Hiring Manager, Recruiter and Chief of Party or designated representative as soon as the candidate is identified and before any hiring decision is made.
+In consultation with the Risk and Compliance Office, a determination will be made as to whether a conflict of interest exists and if so, how to mitigate it.

 The failure to disclose the relationship may result in the withdrawal of an offer of employment or the termination of employment.
+It may also result in disciplinary action to the employee who failed to disclose the nature of their relationship.

-Winrock prohibits an employee from directly hiring or supervising a family member.
+Winrock prohibits an employee from directly hiring or supervising a close friend or family member.
 For this policy, a family member is defined as:

 - Relationships by blood parent, child, grandparent, grandchild, brother, sister, uncle, aunt, nephew, niece, first cousin

-- Relationships by marriage spouse or domestic partner (as defined by law), stepparent, stepchild, step grandchild, brotherin-law, half-brother, sister-in-law, half-sister, uncle, aunt, nephew, niece, and spouse or partner of any of the above
+- Relationships by marriage spouse or domestic partner (as defined by law), stepparent, stepchild, step grandchild, brother-in-law, half-brother, sister-in-law, half-sister, uncle, aunt, nephew, niece and spouse or partner of any of the above

-- Clan, tribal, or community relationships
+- Clan, tribal or community relationships

 - Cohabitating couples or significant others

 - Member of the employee's household